metroproxyn/Technical-Aspects-for-Technical-Writers/Learn API Technical Writing: JSON and XML.md

 XML files can be described with a schema.
 The schema describes the structure of the XML file.
 This is called XSD file (XML Schema Definition).
 XSD describes what the tags, attributes, and types are.

+<mark>Often you want one set of tables that work for both JSON and XML </mark>

 ## In Conclusion

 (TBD)